Ayurvedic Nutrition

 Effects on the body:

-• Cooling, drying, and purifying
+• Cooling, drying, purifying

-• Increases Vata; decreases Pitta and Kapha
+• Increases Vata.
+Decreases Pitta and Kapha

 • Supports liver function and detoxification